cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

 I first tested my function locally using the [Netlify Dev CLI][netlify-dev-url] which allowed me to quickly verify its implementation and fix a few issues.
 I then added a new environment variable to Netlify for the `SENDGRID_API_KEY` and pushed my changes to the `main` branch.
-This triggered a build and deployment in Netlify, at which point my new function was picked up and deployed without trouble.
+This triggered a build and deployment in Netlify, at which point my new function was picked up and deployed straight away without trouble.
 Confirmation emails had now been added to the booking system.

 # The End Result